nobeh/visactor/README.md

 $ cd visactor
 visactor$ ./run-demo.sh
 ```
-then open your browser to `http://localhost:8080/index.html`
+then open your browser to `http://localhost:8080/index.html`.
+You should be able to see a changing diagram such as [this one][5].

 **Note** your browser must support [Server-sent Events][2]